Pawankumar0403/Greenden-Tailwind/README.md

 * HTML: For structuring the website's content
 * Tailwind CSS: For styling the website with a mobile-first approach and responsive design
+* Javascript: Used js for navbar and search purposes

 ## Live Demo